aleksandr-papajanov/maze-runner/diagrams/README.md

-# Source Code
+# Diagrams

-This folder contains the source code for the MazeRunner application.
+This folder will contain UML and architectural diagrams for MazeRunner project.